Recipes from professional Chef Tallyrand:

 in cakes, biscuits and pastries dishes.
 By the medieval

-fourteenth century, roses were used extensively in fish
+Fourteenth century, roses were used extensively in fish

 and game sauces as well as sweet dishes.
 Many a royal